Teriyaki chicken (照り焼きチキン) has become an incredibly popular Asian dish. Surprisingly, making delicious Japanese teriyaki chicken is easy and quick!

 Pan-frying method

-• Preheat a frying pan with a small amount of oil and place the chicken thighs in it, skin side down.
+• Preheat a skillet with some cooking oil and place the chicken thighs in it, skin side down.
 Apply gentle pressure with a spatula to help achieve a crispy skin.

-• Fry the chicken thighs for approximately 5-7 minutes, turning them occasionally for even browning.
+• Fry the chicken thighs for 5-7 minutes, turning them occasionally for even browning.

 • Once the fat has rendered from the skin and it turns golden brown, flip the chicken thighs.
 Use a paper towel to remove any excess oil.

-• Quickly add the teriyaki sauce, minced ginger, minced garlic, and scallions to the pan.
+• Quickly add the teriyaki sauce, minced ginger, minced garlic, and scallions.

 • Reduce the heat to medium-low and continue cooking until the sauce has reduced by about half, spooning it over the chicken thighs regularly.